Wilmington massacre: Massacre and coup d'état

+The number of Black people killed by the mob by the end of the day (November 10) is uncertain.
+Estimates have included "about 20", "more than twenty", "twenty or more", "somewhere between fourteen and sixty", "as many as 60", "at least sixty", "90", "more than one hundred", and "exceeded 300".
+An additional number, variously estimated between 20 and 50, were banished and ordered to leave town by the mob.
+The Rev. J. Allen Kirk gave a lengthy statement about the experience, which started "It was a great sight to see them marching from death, and the colored women, colored men, colored children, colored enterprises and colored people all exposed to death.
+Firing began, and it seemed like a mighty battle in war time.
+The shrieks and screams of children, of mothers, of wives were heard, such as caused the blood of the most inhuman person to creep.
+Thousands of women, children and men rushed to the swamps and there lay upon the earth in the cold to freeze and starve. ..."

-As the violence spread, Waddell led a group to the Republican mayor, Silas P. Wright.
+As the violence continued, Waddell led a group to the Republican mayor, Silas P. Wright.
 Waddell forced Wright, the board of aldermen, and the police chief to resign at gunpoint.
+Waddel's group included future U.S. Congressman John D. Bellamy and future NC Assemblyman George Rountree.
 The mob installed a new city council that elected Waddell to take over as mayor by 4 p.m. that day.

-Once he was declared mayor, the "Secret Nine" gave Waddell a list of prominent Republicans who he was to banish from the city.
-The next morning Waddell, flanked by George L. Morton and the Wilmington Light Infantry, marched six prominent black people on the list out of Wilmington; the other black people on the list had already fled.
-Waddell put them on a train headed north, in a special car with armed guards who were instructed to take them over the state line.
-Waddell then gathered the whites on the list and paraded them in front of a large crowd, allowing G.Z.
-French to be dragged on the ground and nearly lynched from a telephone pole, before he was allowed to board the train and leave the city.
+After Waddell was declared mayor, the "Secret Nine" gave Waddell a list of prominent Republicans whom he was to banish from the city.
+Most of the black people on the list fled the city.
+But the next morning Waddell, flanked by George L. Morton and the Wilmington Light Infantry, gathered six prominent black people, the last of those whose names were on the list.
+Waddell's force put them on a train headed north, in a special car with armed guards who were instructed to take them over the state line.
+Waddell then gathered the whites whose names were on the list and paraded them in front of a large crowd.
+G.Z.
+French was dragged on the ground and nearly lynched from a telephone pole, before being allowed to board the train and leave the city.

+Victims

+One victim was Joshua Halsey.
+Born in 1852, he had four daughters—Mary, Susan, Satira, and Bessie—with his wife Sallie.
+He was accosted one block from his home, shot 14 times, and buried in an unmarked grave.
+He received a headstone and a funeral in 2021.

 Aftermath

 Wilmington

-The coup was deemed a success for the business elite, with The Charlotte Observer quoting a prominent lawyer who said:
+The coup was deemed a success for the business elite, with The Charlotte Observer quoting a prominent lawyer who said "the business men of the State are largely responsible for the victory..."